qiufengyu21/DevOps-CM_Build/Checkbox.md

 		- **Nginx**

+	8. Access the system on browser

-	8. After we start these services we can go to web browser and we can access the checkbox.io system.
-We need to go on `{{ ip_adress }}:80` address to access the application.
+		After we start these services we can go to web browser and we can access the checkbox.io system.
+We need to go on `http://{{ ip_address }}:80` address to access the application.
 Where `ip_address` is the IP address of the machine on which checkbox.io application is running.

 2. **Issues faced**